wlandau/targets-shiny/README.md

 When you first open the app, create a new project to establish a data analysis pipeline.
 You can create, switch, and delete projects at any time.
 Next, select the biomarkers and number of Markov chain Monte Carlo iterations.
 The pipeline will run one [univariate joint model](https://mc-stan.org/rstanarm/articles/jm.html#univariate-joint-model-current-value-association-structure) on each biomarker for the number of iterations you select.
 Each model analyzes [`rstanarm`](https://mc-stan.org/rstanarm/) datasets [`pbcLong`](https://mc-stan.org/rstanarm/reference/rstanarm-datasets.html) and [`pbcSurv`](https://mc-stan.org/rstanarm/reference/rstanarm-datasets.html) to jointly model survival (time to event) and the biomarker (longitudinally).

 Click the "Run pipeline" button to run the correct models in the correct order.
-A spinner will appear in the upper right to show you that the pipeline is running in the background.
+The app button replaces the "Run pipeline" button with the the "Cancel pipeline" button when the pipeline of the current project is running in the background.
 The pipeline will run to completion even if you switch projects, log out, or get disconnected for idleness.

 While the pipeline is running, the Progress and Logs tabs continuously refresh to monitor progress.
 The Progress tab uses the [`tar_watch()`](https://docs.ropensci.org/targets/reference/tar_watch.html) Shiny module, available through the functions [`tar_watch_ui()`](https://docs.ropensci.org/targets/reference/tar_watch_ui.html) and [`tar_watch_server()`](https://docs.ropensci.org/targets/reference/tar_watch_server.html).